Conformal Spectrum and Harmonic maps: Abstract

 \section{Abstract}

 This paper is devoted to the study of the conformal spectrum (and more precisely the first eigenvalue) of the Laplace-Beltrami operator on a smooth connected compact Riemannian surface without boundary, endowed with a conformal class.
-We give a constructive proof of a critical metric which is smooth except at some conical singularities and maximizes the first eigenvalue in the conformal class of the background metric.
-We also prove that the map associating a finite number of eigenvectors of the maximizing $\lambda_1$ into the sphere is harmonic, establishing a link between conformal spectrum and harmonic maps.
+We give a rather constructive proof of a critical metric which is smooth outside of a finite number of conical singularities and maximizes the first eigenvalue in the conformal class of the background metric.
+We also prove that there exists a map associating a point on the surface to a subfamily of eigenvectors associated to the first maximized eigenvalue which is harmonic from the surface to an Euclidean sphere.